rahulc29/rahulc29/README.md

 -->
 ## About me ✨
 I'm Rahul Chhabra, a citizen of Geekland and a student of Information Technology at Indian Institute of Information Technology, Allahabad.

-My primary linguistic proficiency is in Kotlin, followed by Java, that is to say, I try to Kotlin-idiomatic code and refrain from "translating Java to Kotlin" in favour of "thinking in Kotlin".
-Besides, I use C++ for competitive programming.
+I'm most comfortable in C++ and Kotlin, followed by Java.

 ## Currently Interested In ⚡
 My interests are varied and consist of low-level systems (such as old 8-bit systems, e.g. the NES and CHIP-8) and their emulation, the internal workings of operating systems, cryptography and network security, and given anything sufficiently complex and mathematical, there exists a time at which I'll develop an interest in it.